 Q: Do I need to take a refresher class to renew my CPL license?

 A: No, on the CPL application there is a section for renewal.
 With a renewal you must certify that you have completed at least 3 hours of review and at least 1 hour of range time.
-There is no need to
+There is no need to take a refresher course for a renewal, however for persons wanting a refresher

 course to ensure they are up to date on the laws and for range time I do offer this service.